Medical Education Track

 • Intensive Week-long Medical Education Research Seminar:

-Rising second year students participate in a week-long seminar, prior to start of second year, focused on the basics of Education research, which is geared toward jump-starting their final research project.
+Rising second year students participate in a week-long seminar, prior to start of their second year, focused on the basics of Education research, which is geared toward jump-starting their final research project.
 Each student is paired with a faculty member who has experience in medical education research.

 (Note: Current enrollment is held at 10 students but can be expanded to accommodate more students interested in the track.)